 Current Ratio, Quick Ratio

-Two key liquidity ratios, the current ratio and the quick ratio, are calculated using current liabilities.
+You need to have key liquidity ratios, the current ratio and the quick ratio to calculate this liability.